-After pressing the button, a window with the form to create a new instance will appear.
+After pressing the button, a form with creating a new instance will appear.

-In the "TYPE" tab you can choose which image will be used to create the new instance.
-We recommend using Ubuntu or CentOS images.
+In the "TYPE" tab you can choose the image with which the instance will be created.
+We recommend that you use Ubuntu or CentOS images

 After selecting the image, press the "NEXT" button.